Append records to a contact list

 3. Click the Contact Lists tab.

-5. In Append additional contacts from a CSV file, click Browse.
-And then choose a .csv file and click Open.
+6. In the Append additional contacts from a CSV or Excel file box, click Browse.
+And then choose a file and click Open.

 Displays the Sample Rows and Contact List Columns sectiions

-The .csv file must contain the same columns as the file imported at list creation time.
-The system shows any difference between columns in the contact list and columns in the .csv file.
+The file must contain the same columns as the file imported at list creation time.
+The system shows any differences between columns in the contact list and columns in the file.
 A gray background indicates items that you cannot update.

 Notes: